dij0s/PETAL/thesis/bachelor_thesis.typ

 Over the past two years, artificial intelligence (AI) has rapidly transformed our habits when interacting with information.

-Large language models (LLMs) allow users to interact with these systems in natural language facilitating the interface between humans and _machines_.
+Large Language Models (LLMs) allow users to interact with these systems in natural language facilitating the interface between humans and _machines_.
 They can provide insights into vast amounts of data at speed and scales which are beyond our capabilities.

 This work tackles this exact problem that is the implementation of a solution which assists users into energy planning for a municipality.